kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Keep your eyes on the stars and your feet on the ground. - Theodore Roosevelt
+    ## I hope our wisdom will grow with our power, and teach us, that the less we use our power the greater it will be. - Thomas Jefferson